uboslinux/ubos-website/content/docs/developers/reference-linux/manifest/roles.md

 ### Wildcard hostname not supported

-Some {{% gls Apps %}} require to know the hostname through which they are accessed, and cannot be run at the {{% gl wildcard_hostname %}}.
+Some {{% gls App %}} require to know the hostname through which they are accessed, and cannot be run at the {{% gl wildcard_hostname %}}.
 To declare this requirements, use this JSON fragment: